tne-lab/py-behav-box-v2/docs/index.md

 ### Starting pybehave

 From the standard install, pybehave can be started by running the `pybehave` command from the virtual environment.
-Alternatively, if you have installed pybehave into a conda environment, we've provided an example batch script for starting pybehave in the root directory (py-behav.bat).
+Alternatively, if you have installed pybehave into a conda environment on Windows, we've provided an example batch script for starting pybehave in the root directory (py-behav.bat).
 This batch script can be copied to the Desktop and the first line should be modified to use the name of the environment where pybehave was installed.
 This batch file will also redirect all console outputs to a log file in the *py-behav/logging* directory.